Minepool9/UltraSandbox/README.md

-# TO DO FOR MYSELF
+# TO DO FOR MYSELF AND FOR CONSTTRIBUTORS TO DO

 fucking understanding how shaders work so you dont have to manually change the shader of a material everytime you create an assetbundle, PLEASE IF YOU ARE MORE EXPERIENCED WITH HOW SHADERS WORK FUCKING MAKE A PULL REQUEST AND WRITE CODE FOR IT PLEASE I BEG YOU I JUST WANNA USE PSX/VERTEXLIT/VERTEXLIT

+get the menu to fucking work

 # HALL OF BIG NERDS (credits)